The Day Ace Frehley Played His Last Kiss Show

 "They wanted to tour constantly and record constantly, over-merchandise the brand, and that made me crazy.
 I’m not a kid anymore," said Frehley.
 "Touring constantly can be very exhausting.
 I don’t want to put myself in that position, so I’m happier with what I’m doing now."

-And although Frehley and Criss have definitely tossed some barbs back and forth with Simmons and Stanley over the years — including the period leading up to the group's induction into the Rock and Roll Hall of Fame — things have mellowed considerably in recent years.
+Frehley and Criss have definitely tossed some barbs back and forth with Simmons and Stanley over the years — including the period leading up to the group's induction into the Rock & Roll Hall of Fame — but things have mellowed considerably in recent years.

-Stanley even guested on Frehley's Origins Vol. 1 covers album in 2016, and after all this time, the idea of another Kiss reunion is no longer something Frehley's willing to rule out entirely.
 "I've always said that, you know, I always leave the door open. ...
-There have been rumors and stuff, but there hasn't been any talk of us getting back together," said Frehley.
+There have been rumors and stuff, but there hasn't been any talk of us getting back together," Frehley later said.
 "Whatever happens in the future, it happens, or if it doesn't, it doesn't."

 Kiss Lineup Changes: A Complete Guide